 Our optimized portfolio will have 60% of its assets in BondABC, 10% in StockXYZ and 30% in StockTUV.
 This lets us invest 10% of our money in the high-risk, high-performance potential StockXYZ while maintaining a comfortable 20% risk profile.

 Remember, this is a highly simplified example.
-Professional investors use far more complex formulas than a simple average to weight their portfolios.
+Professional investors use far more complex formulas than a simple average to weigh their portfolios.
 But no matter how advanced the math becomes, it boils down to the same basic principle.
-Smart investors build a formula to allocates set percentages of their capital into risky, high-reward assets and safer assets.
+Smart investors build a formula to allocate set percentages of their capital into risky, high-reward assets and safer assets.